Big-Life-Lab/recodeflow/README.md

 `recodeflow` also helps to **reduce errors**, **document the recode process**, and ensures your new variables have labels and other **metadata**.

-Even if your project has a few variables,`recodeflow` can save you time.
+Even if your project has few variables,`recodeflow` can save you time.

 ## How does `recodeflow` work?